-Palliative Care focuses on relieving suffering and improving quality of life in any stage of a progressive, incurable illness.
+Palliative Care (pronounced pal-lee-uh-tive) is specialized medical support that focuses on patients with chronic illnesses to relieve symptoms and improve quality of life.
 These chronic, life-threatening conditions include Congestive Heart Failure, Stroke, Kidney Disease, Cancer, Diabetes, Chronic Obstructive Pulmonary Disease, Alzheimer’s Disease and Multiple Sclerosis.

 The McLeod Palliative Care Team works with the patient’s physician to provide care to allow for less pain and improved control of symptoms.

 Palliative care describes a medical specialty that focuses on the treatment of physical, emotional, social and spiritual suffering, related to a serious illness.
-Inpatient Palliative Care at McLeod Regional Medical Center uses a team approach (physician, nurse, social worker and chaplain) to improve the quality of life for patients and their families.
+Inpatient Palliative Care at McLeod Regional Medical Center and McLeod Loris Seacoast use a team approach to improve the quality of life for patients and their families.

 Palliative care focuses on the patient’s need for pain and symptom control, spiritual counseling and developing advance directives or coordinating links to other community services.